+- marked Monitoring is active.

 If you remove the active external memory from the device, then the signal contact opens.

+- unmarked (default setting)

+Monitoring is inactive.

 External memory not in sync with NVM

 Activates/deactivates the monitoring of the configuration profile in the device and in the external memory.